 Delays are often out of a construction company’s immediate control; Brexit can be blamed just as much as the weather.
 But the press isn’t always so understanding.
 For them, a delay’s a delay.

 So what tactics does the construction industry employ to stay ahead of the media – or at least, minimise negative fallout?
-Using Signal, our AI powered media monitoring platform, I analysed media coverage of the top 3 construction companies’ delays this year to get a better handle on, well, how they handle the press.
-I then explored sentiment surrounding their coverage to see what worked (and what didn’t).
+Using Signal AI, our AI-powered media monitoring platform we analysed media coverage of the top 3 construction companies’ delays this year to get a better handle on, well, how they handle the press.
+Following that, we explored sentiment surrounding their coverage to see what worked (and what didn’t).

 Read on to find out three ways construction companies can avoid negative news coverage, and make the best out of a bad situation.